-If you have a really difficult situation at home, running away may seem like the only way to escape.
+If you are struggling with a difficult situation at home, running away may seem like the only way to escape.
 In fact, that’s why most teens run away — to leave behind physical or emotional abuse, school problems, peer pressure, family conflicts, or drugs and alcohol.

 No matter how bad things get at home, running away just isn’t the answer.
 You might really need to get out of your current living situation, but that doesn’t mean you have to do it alone.
 Instead, talk to someone you trust, or contact your local Safe Place program for help.
-If your town does not have a Safe Place program, contact the National Runaway Switchboard (NRS).
-The NRS is a national toll-free hotline (1-800-RUNAWAY) serving runaways, homeless, and at risk youth and their families.
+If your town does not have a Safe Place program, contact the National Runaway Safeline (NRS).
+NRS is a national toll-free hotline (1-800-RUNAWAY) serving runaways, homeless, and at-risk youth and their families.

 Are you thinking about running away?